adaptive-scale/dbchaos/README.md

 # DBChaos

-The only database and data testing tool you will ever need.

-Stress-test your database with pre-defined queries.
+Stress-test your database with pre-defined queries, generate synthetic data in your database.
 Validate slow and expensive queries that breaks your database.

 ### Features
 - Synthetic Event Generation